Git Integration for Jira Cloud Documentation

 View Format String.
 Optional.

-This URL is unused and not being configured for the newly added integration types.
+This URL is unused and not configured for newly added integration types.

 Changeset Format This is the URL used to display revision.